wovo/hwcpp/docs/readme.md

 - _update.bat

    (sorry, windows...)
-   runs update.py and uses pandoc + MiKTeX to generate pdf versions of the documents
+   runs update.py and uses pandoc + MiKTeX + some auto-installed packages to generate pdf versions of the documents

 - pdfs
    pdf versions of the documents